Autism and related conditions mentoring

 On Australia day in 2009, he was presented with a ‘Certificate of Appreciation’ award from the Lord Mayor for inventing a children’s computer game and donating all the sale proceeds to charity.
 Cameron was also the school chess champion and captained the team’s win in the 2011 regional finals.

-On application to Curtin in 2014 to study a double physics and engineering degree, he was awarded three scholarships: the Curtin Principal’s Recommendation award, a BHP Engineering scholarship and the John De Laeter Physics scholarship.
+On application to Curtin University in 2014 to study a double physics and engineering degree, he was awarded three scholarships: the Curtin Principal’s Recommendation award, a BHP Engineering scholarship and the John De Laeter Physics scholarship.
 In 2015 he was also awarded a place on the Curtin University Vice-Chancellor’s List.

-His involvement has helped him build confidence and acquire mandatory industry work experience related to his degree.
+His involvement helped him build confidence and acquire mandatory industry work experience related to his degree.
 His mentor also assisted with his application to the International Centre for Radio Astronomy Research for a summer scholarship in 2016, which he won.

 Jacinta has a high functioning form of Autism called Asperger’s Syndrome.

-Jacinta was diagnosed with Asperger’s at 14 while at an all girls boarding school in the United Kingdom.
+Jacinta was diagnosed with Asperger’s at 14 while at an all-girls boarding school in the United Kingdom.
 Whilst the school was accommodating and accepting, Jacinta still struggled with school and the interactions required.
 Eventually her father’s job moved her from her school in the United Kingdom and her home in Chicago in the United States to Perth where she was enrolled at John XXIII College with her cousins.

-The Learning Enrichment Program at John XXIII College took Jacinta in and under its program, support workers and counsellors, she thrived at school and her marks began to soar.
+The Learning Enrichment Program at John XXIII College took Jacinta in and under its program, support workers and counselors, she thrived at school and her marks began to soar.
 When in year 11, Jacinta decided to study at Curtin after attending several open days and talking to the various disability officers.

-Jacinta enrolled at Curtin in 2013 with a Head Master’s Recommendation Scholarship and started her studies towards her multiple disciplinary science degree in the hopes of becoming a science communicator.
+Jacinta enrolled at Curtin in 2013 with a Headmaster’s Recommendation Scholarship and started her studies towards her multiple disciplinary science degree in the hopes of becoming a science communicator.
 Even with the support however Jacinta began to decline in her social interactions and failed to make friends.